Darboux integrability for diagonal systems of hydrodynamic type: Laplace transformation for commuting flows and Darboux integrability

-Since $\lambda$ is a solution to system (\ref{commuting}) the Laplace transformation acts also on solutions to system (\ref{hydro}): one applies formulas (\ref{LaplaceMu}) to $\lambda$-s and invokes the implicit form (\ref{Tsarevform}). \begin{theorem} Suppose that, for a fixed pair of indexes $i,j$, a semihamiltonian system (\ref{hydro}) has non-vanishing coefficients $a_{im}$ and pairwise distinct coefficients $a_{mj}$.
-Then its $i$-th Monge distribution has an extra Riemann invariant of order 1 if and only if all the coefficients $\bar{a}_{im}$ of the Laplace transformation with indexes $i,j$ of the correpondent system (\ref{commuting}) vanish: $\bar{a}_{im}=0$. \end{theorem} {\it Proof:} Two systems (\ref{commuting}) are related by the $ij$- Laplace transformation if equations (\ref{2ndOrder}) for $U=\mu^i$ and $U=\bar{\mu}^j$ are the same.
+\end{definition} Thus the reduced Laplace transformation is passing from (\ref{commuting}) to a system of the same form with the smaller number of equations and field variables. \begin{theorem} Suppose that for a pair of indexes $i,j$ holds true $a_{ij}\ne 0, \ b_{ij}\ne 0$.
+Then its $i$-th Monge distribution of semihamiltonian system (\ref{hydro}) has an extra Riemann invariant of order 1 if and only if all the coefficients $\bar{a}_{i\beta}$ of its reduced Laplace transformation vanish: $\bar{a}_{i\beta}=0$. \end{theorem} {\it Proof:} Due to Proposition \ref{subsystem}, we can suppose that the $a_{ik}\ne 0\ \forall k\ne i$.
+Two systems (\ref{commuting}) are related by the reduced $ij$- Laplace transformation if equations (\ref{2ndOrder}) for $U=\mu^i$ and $U=\bar{\mu}^j$ are the same.
 Thus, by (\ref{aim},\ref{aik}) we have for $m\ne j$:

 On the other hand, using another expression for $\bar{a}_{im}$, we also have

 Similarly,

 Thus, vanishing of $ \bar{a}_{im}$ for $m\ne j$ gives